2023 TRADITIONAL GAMES PLANNED IN JUNEAU, REGISTRATION OPEN

 Sponsors and Partners

-The Traditional Games and Juneau’s NYO team are a community collaboration made possible by the following major sponsors: Sealaska Heritage, Central Council Tlingit and Haida Indian Tribes of Alaska, Sealaska, University of Alaska Southeast, Select Physical Therapy, Juneau School District and Trickster Co.
+The Traditional Games and Juneau’s NYO team are a community collaboration made possible by the following major sponsors: Central Council Tlingit and Haida Indian Tribes of Alaska, Goldbelt Heritage, Juneau Community Foundation, Mallott Family, Pat Tynan and Rick Harris, Sealaska, Sealaska Heritage, Select Physical Therapy, Tlingit and Haida Community Council, Travel Juneau, Trickster Company, and the University of Alaska Southeast.

 Sealaska Heritage Institute is a private nonprofit founded in 1980 to perpetuate and enhance Tlingit, Haida and Tsimshian cultures of Southeast Alaska.
 Its goal is to promote cultural diversity and cross-cultural understanding through public services and events.
 SHI also conducts social scientific and public policy research that promotes Alaska Native arts, cultures, history and education statewide.
 The institute is governed by a Board of Trustees and guided by a Council of Traditional Scholars, a Native Artist Committee and a Southeast Regional Language Committee.